 - Milk: A little milk thins the sauce to just the right consistency.

-- Cheddar Cheese: Freshly grated.
+- Cheddar Cheese: Use freshly grated cheese.

 This truly is a mix-and-cook, set-it-and-forget-it side dish.
 Here’s how to make it, step by step.